Contents

 Ada code targeted at high integrity systems is usually written in a subset of Ada.
 One such well known subset is Spark Ada.
 Mika can fully handle Spark Ada.

 So if your code is written using a subset of Ada, Mika can probably handle it.
 To check if your code can be handled by Mika you can try it for free and check for yourself.
-Mika can be set up in under 2 minutes and requires no training (beyond being familiar with the ten pages long user manual).
+Mika can be set up in under 2 minutes and requires no training (beyond being familiar with the short user manual).

 Examples of constructs that Mika does not handle include: